Office Health & Safety: Why Does Ergonomic Furniture Matter?

-One of the most prevalent issues is back strain and pain.
+One of the most prevalent issues is back strain and pain in regards to office health and safety matters.
 Office workers spend long hours sitting, often in chairs that do not support the back’s natural curvature.
 This prolonged sitting can lead to compression of spinal discs, leading to pain, stiffness, and a host of related problems.

 2. Eye strain & fatigue

 Eye strain and fatigue are also common issues.
 People who spend a significant amount of time staring at technology such as computer screens may experience dry eyes, blurred vision, and headaches.
 Over time, this can result in permanent damage to the eyes.